-12.5 Criminal convictions and charges
+12.5 Criminal convictions

-12.5.1 All criminal convictions must be reported to the university, either as part of the application stage, registration or re-registration.
+12.5.1 All criminal convictions must be reported to the university, either as part of the application stage or directly to the Head of Security at security@dmu.ac.uk if you are already registered.
 Further information can be found in the General Regulations and Procedures Affecting Students.
-If you are charged with a criminal conviction during the course of your studies, you must notify the university as soon as practically possible.
-The university may consider your case under the Student Discipline Policy and Procedure.